flix/book/src/reading-and-writing-fields.md

 ## Reading and Writing Fields

-We can read and write fields by importinf functions that serve as "getters" and "setters".
+We can read and write fields by importing functions that serve as "getters" and "setters".

 Assume we have the class: